lmmentel/mendeleev/README.md

 -   submit a [pull request](https://github.com/lmmentel/mendeleev/pulls)
     so that your changes can be reviewed

-## Other languages
+## Implementations in other languages

-Due to great work of other people there are aleternative version in different languages:
+Due to great work of other people there are alternative versions in different languages:

 - **rust** https://crates.io/crates/mendeleev